Internationally Educated Medical Radiation Technologists (IEMRTs)

 - Pay the non-refundable application fee of $100.00 online (credit card only).

 - Submit a current criminal record check (done within the last 90 days) to the SAMRT Office.
+This must be an original sent by post or courier.
+Scanned copies are not accepted.
 Applications will not be processed until the criminal record check has been received.

-- If the SAMRT Registrar advises you that you are eligible to do so (you will be considered eligible if you have an acceptable criminal record check), apply to the Canadian Association of Medical Radiation Technologists (CAMRT) to have your credentials assessed and to determine whether you are eligible to write the national certification exam.
+- If the SAMRT Registrar advises you that you are eligible to do so (you will be considered eligible if you have an acceptable criminal record check and meet the english language proficiency requirement), apply to the Canadian Association of Medical Radiation Technologists (CAMRT) to have your credentials assessed and to determine whether you are eligible to write the national certification exam.
 For more information on the CAMRT assessment process, click here.

 - If the CAMRT advises you that you are eligible to do so, apply to CAMRT to write the national certification exam.
 A CAMRT exam application form is available by clicking here .

 - If you successfully complete the national certification exam, apply to SAMRT for membership and licensure.